dangom/luxinema/README.rst

 It is being developed more as a personal learning experience then for robustness.

+Disclaimer: I am not affiliated with the cinema in any way.

 .. contents:: **Table of Contents**
     :backlinks: none